ppamorim/Dragger/README.md

 This new component has been created using some concepts described on [Flavien Laurent Blog][1] and [Denevell Blog][2].

+Dragger now uses Rebound from Facebook to provide more realistic animations and improve performance for old devices.

 This library should work on API 10 (but not tested yet).

 ![Demo 1][11]